aws-samples/amazon-transcribe-post-call-analytics/docs/generative_ai.md

 # PCA and Generative AI

 Post-Call Analytics has an optional step in the step function workflow to generate insights with generative AI.
 PCA supports [Amazon Bedrock](https://aws.amazon.com/bedrock/) (Titan or Anthropic models) and [Anthropic](https://www.anthropic.com/) (3rd party) foundational models (FMs).
 Customers may also write a Lambda function and provide PCA the ARN, and use any FM of their choice.
+The prompts below are based on Anthropic's prompt formats.
+Learn more about prompt design at Anthropic's [Introduction to Prompt Design].(https://docs.anthropic.com/claude/docs/introduction-to-prompt-design).

 PCA also supports 'Generative AI Queries' - which simply means you can ask questions about a specific call.
 These queries appear in a chat-like window from within the call details page.